Amitshu2003/To-Do-List/README.md

 # To-Do-List
-This is a basic to‐do list project using  Express, EJS.
+This is a basic to‐do list project using  Express, EJS as backend.